Introduction

 To secure a TIG welding job in Poland, candidates must meet several requirements:

 - skills and experience – Employers typically prefer welders with prior experience in TIG welding, particularly in stainless steel and aluminum.
+For example, roles at Mostostal Zabrze emphasize experience in welding stainless steel structures and reading technical drawings.

 - certifications – Having a valid welding certification (e.g., ISO 9606, AWS, or EN standards) can significantly improve job prospects.
+TIG 141 welding licenses are often required.

 - education – While a formal welding degree is not always required, vocational training in welding is highly advantageous.

-How to apply for TIG Welder Jobs in Poland
+How to apply for TIG welder jobs in Poland

 Foreign workers looking for TIG welding jobs in Poland should follow these steps: